tomduck/pandoc-fignos/README.md

     --filter pandoc-fignos

+Note that any use of the `--filter pandoc-citeproc` or `--bibliography=FILE` options with pandoc should come *after* the pandoc-fignos filter call.

 To keep image attributes in the output (e.g., to be processed by additional filters), use:

     --filter pandoc-fignos -M fignos-keepattrs